juanfranciscocis/Snake-Processing/README.md

 ## Where can I find the full description of the project?
 *** The description of the project is written in spanish ***
+1. Download and open "PROYECTO FINAL PROGRAMACIÓN PARA DISEÑO.pdf" In this file you will find the full code and description of the Snake project.